zsb8/Dapr_API_services/README.md

 ![image](https://user-images.githubusercontent.com/75282285/147959095-36f762d1-d257-4bd5-ac5e-674ae2639a26.png)

 ## How to confirm it works OK on Docker
-You input the entity info such as name, postcode, address and location.
+You input the entity info such as name, postcode, address and location in your Postman tool.

 ```json
 {